mmu-webdesign/Level4-web-term-1/CSS/css02/14-web-fonts.md

 - Go to [Google Fonts](https://fonts.google.com/).

 - You will see a variety of fonts illustrated.
-You can use the Categories option to filter by say san-serif or serif fonts.
+You can use the Categories option to filter by say sans-serif or serif fonts.
 You can apply your own text.

 - Explore the fonts available.